EncounterMuseum/encounter-museum/traditions/christianity.md

 images: ["chr.paperweightpeacesymbol.jpg"]
 size:
 ---
-Symbol of Community of Christ
+Symbol of Community of Christ.

 ---